Are Walnuts Good for Diabetes?

 Walnuts Nutrition Facts

-Walnuts contain 65% fat and 15% of protein, plus they are low in carbs.
+Walnuts contain 65% fat and 15% of protein, plus they are low in carbs and have a low glycemic index.
 (30-gram) of walnuts contain

 • Calories: 185